-FSANZ received an Application on 26 April 2005, from Novozymes A/S, to amend Standard 1.3.3 - Processing Aids of the Australia New Zealand Food Standards Code (the Code) to approve the use of a new enzyme, phospholipase A_1 , as a processing aid.
-Phospholipase A_1 is produced, using recombinant DNA techniques, from the host Aspergillus oryzae containing the gene coding for phospholipase A_1 from Fusarium venenatum.
+FSANZ received an Application on 26 April 2005, from Novozymes A/S, to amend Standard 1.3.3 - Processing Aids of the Australia New Zealand Food Standards Code (the Code) to approve the use of a new enzyme, phospholipase $A_1$ , as a processing aid.
+Phospholipase $A_1$ is produced, using recombinant DNA techniques, from the host Aspergillus oryzae containing the gene coding for phospholipase $A_1$ from Fusarium venenatum.

 Processing aids are required to undergo a pre-market safety assessment before approval for use in Australia and New Zealand.
-There is currently no approval for the use of phospholipase A_1 , but there is approval for phospholipase A_2 .
-The objective of the assessment is to determine whether the Code should be amended to permit the use of phospholipase A_1 from the source A. oryzae, containing the gene for phospholipase A_1 isolated from F. venenatum.
+There is currently no approval for the use of phospholipase $A_1$ , but there is approval for phospholipase $A_2$ .
+The specific objective is to protect public health and safety by ensuring that phospholipase $A_1$ from the host microorganism A. oryzae containing the gene coding for phospholipase $A_1$ from the fungus F. venenatum will only be permitted to enter the food supply if it is safe for human consumption.

-The main use of phospholipase A_1 would be in the dairy industry for cheese manufacture to improve process efficiencies and cheese yields.
+The main use of phospholipase $A_1$ would be in the dairy industry for cheese manufacture to improve process efficiencies and cheese yields.
 The enzyme acts on phospholipids to form a lysophospholipid and a free fatty acid.
 These reaction products have improved emulsifying properties which produce an approximate 2% increase in cheese yield.